 We can find the discrete magnetization profile $m_x=\langle s_i \rangle$ minimizing the free energy.
 The mean-field equation \cite{LeBellac} is

-This is the same equation used to find the inverse critical temperature $\beta_c$, in the bulk, i.e. in the case of absence of boundaries.
-With the Ising coupling $J$ set to $1$ for convenience, it is $\beta_c=1/2d$.
+This is the same equation used to find the inverse critical temperature $\beta_c$ in the bulk, i.e. in the case of no boundaries.
+Having set the coupling $J$ to $1$ for convenience, it is $\beta_c=1/2d$.
 Of course, it differs from the critical temperature of the actual Ising lattice, see the next Section.